For the majority of M&G funds, investors can choose between the following three share classes:

 Please note that Sterling Class X Shares are no longer available for new investments in The M&G ISA and The M&G Junior ISA.

-On our Fund availability and fund types table (on page 4 of the attached document) you will find information about the specific share classes available in your choice of fund(s).
+On our Fund availability and fund types table (on page 4 of the M&G Important Information document) you will find information about the specific share classes available in your choice of fund(s).

 Within each share class you are also required to choose between;